Vacancy in the Directorate of Human and Robotic Exploration Programmes.

 ESA is an equal opportunity employer, committed to achieving diversity within the workforce and creating an inclusive working environment.
 For this purpose, we welcome applications from all qualified candidates irrespective of gender, sexual orientation, ethnicity, beliefs, age, disability or other characteristics.
 Applications from women are encouraged.

-As one of the ESA Astronauts, you will perform a wide range of duties, including:
+If the project successfully leads to an opportunity to fly into space and consequently to being recruited as one of the ESA Astronauts, you will perform a wide range of duties, including:

 The tasks above may evolve as the ESA Human Spaceflight Programme is further developed in the coming years.